Introduction

 Berlioz’s first trip abroad was different in character from his subsequent travels in Europe.
 He travelled to Italy as a result of his winning the Prix de Rome in 1830: the rules required that the winner spend two years in Rome.
 Berlioz would have preferred not to go, for both personal and musical reasons – his engagement to Camille Moke, and the need to promote his career in Paris, which for him was the centre of his musical world.
 He tried to get excused from the journey, and eminent figures interceded on his behalf with the Minister of the Interior – his teacher Lesueur, Spontini, Meyerbeer, Fétis – but in vain.

 The trip to Italy was also beneficial in other respects.
-It was in the cosmopolitan atmosphere of Rome and the Villa Medici that he met two other composers, Mendelssohn and Glinka, whose music he appreciated and whom he saw again years later – Mendelssohn during his first trip to Germany in 1843, and Glinka in 1844 when the Russian composer came to stay in Paris for a year, then again during his first trip to Russia in 1847.
+It was in the cosmopolitan atmosphere of Rome and the Villa Medici that he met two other composers, Mendelssohn and Glinka, whose music he appreciated and whom he saw again years later – Mendelssohn during his first trip to Germany in 1843 when he was invited by him to visit Leipzig, and Glinka in 1844 when the Russian composer came to stay in Paris for a year.
+In two of the concerts he gave at the Cirque Olympique in 1845 Berlioz made a point of including music by the Russian composer (16 March and 6 April), though the close relations established between the two men did not subsequently develop.

 Italy also provided Berlioz scope for literary creation.
 Despite his reluctance to go and his anxiety to return to Paris as soon as possible, Italy stimulated him as a writer.
 The letters he wrote from Italy give a foretaste of what was to come; over fifty have survived, many of them to his family but a number also to a few close friends, and they are among the most striking in his whole correspondence.
 They provide first hand impressions of his stay, and help to establish a more precise chronology of his travels in the country than would be possible from his Memoirs.
 In December 1831 Berlioz received a commission to write about his experiences of music in Italy, and this resulted in an article soon published in the Revue européene (15 March 1832; Critique Musicale I, pp. 69-83 [hereafter CM]).
 Once back in Paris Berlioz embarked on a long series of articles about his trip and his impressions of Italy, which appeared in various journals in Paris between 1833 and 1836 (CM I pp. 91-112, 153-70, 211-19, 239-44; II pp. 263-70, 477-82, 521-9, 567-81; see also V pp. 509-15.).
 These provided the material for the connected account of his trip to Italy which he published in 1844 in the second volume of his Voyage musical en Allemagne et en Italie, and this in turn was substantially reproduced in the Italian chapters of his Memoirs (chapters 22-23, 25, 29-43).